 6) Install WordPress plugins.

 WordPress plugins extend the functionality of WordPress in certain areas.
-For example, one of my recommended WordPress plugins helps prevent spam comments.
+For example, one of my recommended free WordPress plugins helps prevent spam comments.

 7) Start blogging!

 Step 1: Name your blog and buy a matching domain name.